Skip to main content

 This is where buying for a husband gets interesting.
 You've got enough trust to take a small risk.
 After years together, you know enough about his taste to go somewhere more considered than the obvious picks.

-Bleu de Chanel is what I recommend when someone says "I want to get him something he'd never buy himself but would genuinely love."
-Polished, woody, subtly smoky — it works for everything from a Saturday morning to a dinner out.
+Bleu de Chanel is the top recommendation when someone says "I want to get him something he'd never buy himself but would genuinely love."
+Polished, woody, subtly smoky, it works for everything from a Saturday morning to a dinner out.
 It's not the world's most popular cologne (that's Sauvage), which means it feels like more of a considered choice as a gift.

 For a genuinely significant occasion